Mohamed5828/Quizme/README.md

 git branch --set-upstream frontend/main origin/frontend/main
 git reset --hard origin/frontend/main

-# now if you want to view all work trees and thier checked out branches use
+# now if you want to view all work trees and their checked out branches use
 git worktree list

 # list all branches local and remote
 git branch -a

-# First pull

-# push to remote for the first time
-git push -u origin <service>/<feature>
 ```

 ### 3. HOW TO: Creating a branch for a feature